 8. Management Team

 What Is the Easiest Way to Complete My Barber Shop Business Plan?

 Growthink's Ultimate Business Plan Template allows you to quickly and easily complete your Barber Shop Business Plan.

 If you’re looking to start a barber shop or grow your existing barber shop you need a business plan.
-A business plan will help you raise funding, if needed, and plan out the growth of your barber shop in order to improve your chances of success.
-Your barber shop business plan is a living document that should be updated annually as your company grows and changes.
+A successful business plan will help you raise funding, if needed, and plan out the growth of your barber shop in order to improve your chances of success.
+Your own barber shop business plan is a living document that should be updated annually as your company grows and changes.

-With regards to funding, the main sources of funding for a barber shop are bank loans and personal savings.
+With regards to securing funding, the main sources of funding for a barber shop are bank loans and personal savings.
 With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.

 The second most common form of funding for a barber shop is personal savings.
 Other funding options are credit cards, crowdfunding and angel investors.
 Angel investors are wealthy individuals who will write you a check.
 They will either take equity in return for their funding, or, like a bank, they will give you a loan.